prechelt/ojs-rqcplugin/z/devnotes.md

 	- Added an issue for adding the hook.
 If the issue https://github.com/pkp/pkp-lib/issues/11305 is closed and merged these changes will take effect.
 Until then ReviewerOpting::getAndSaveOptingStatus() can stay inside but does noting.
+    - if attachment sets are supported by the server: uncomment the place where its called

 - TODOs in the files
 	- TODO 1, 2, 3